 This is a simple project to get started with using Fusion 360 and 3D printing something useful.
 I use these supports for all sorts of finishing: spray paint, oiling cutting boards, lacquer, and polyurethane - anytime you've got to finish all sides and keep the workpiece off the table.

 There are a lot of designs for these paint pyramids out there, but I opted for designing my own for a few reasons.
 Mostly, a lot of the designs out there have a square base, like the actual pyramids in Egypt.
-These are a little more stable, but have to be oriented with the square base downward or they end up different heights.
-My design has an equilateral triangle as the base, and is shaped as a true tetrahedron.
-All the edges are the same length and the there is no 'bottom' so using them to support your work is easier.
+These are a little more stable but have to be oriented with the square base downward or they end up at different heights.
+My design has an equilateral triangle as the base and is a true tetrahedron shape.
+All the edges are the same length and there is no 'bottom' so using them to support your work is easier.

-Building the model in Fusion 360 is very simple, just a few steps to complete.
+Building the model in Fusion 360 is very simple, with just a few steps to complete.
 The only critical dimension is the taper angle during extrusion, in Step 4.
-Everything else is up to you, and is easily scaled to make a bigger or smaller support.
+Everything else is up to you and is easily scaled to make a bigger or smaller support.